Veteran coach joins USC men's program after four sucessful years with top-ranked Trojan women.

-Tyler Goulding, a four-year letterman at the Air Force Academy who has professional golf experience and for the past six years has served in the United States Air Force, is in his first year as the USC men's golf assistant coach.
+Tyler Goulding, a four-year letterman at the Air Force Academy who has professional golf experience and for the past six years has served in the United States Air Force, is in his third year as the USC men's golf assistant coach.

 Also during that time, Goulding was deployed to Iraq for 7 months where he served as a Contracting Officer in support of Operation Enduring Freedom, awarding contracts for a variety of major training missions.
 From 2007-10, Goulding was stationed in Albuquerque, New Mexico as an Air Force contract manager.

 Also in 2013, Goulding played on the eGolf Professional Golf Tour and has also competed in a handful of mini tours since 2007.